Cannington, Somerset: Religious sites

 The nunnery owned significant land in the area.
 The site is now Cannington Court which incorporates some remains of the Priory.
-The priory grounds contain a walled garden, which was opened in 2009 by Prince Edward the then Earl of Wessex, now Duke of Edinburgh, after a redevelopment.
+The priory grounds contain walled gardens which were opened in 2009 by Prince Edward, then Earl of Wessex, now Duke of Edinburgh, after a redevelopment.
+The gardens are used by Bridgwater College for their horticultural and "green economy" courses.

 The present United Reformed Church chapel was built in 1869 as part of the Cannington Group of Congregational Churches, and is now a Joint Pastorate with Westfield United Reformed Church in Bridgwater.

 Governance

 The parish council has responsibility for local issues, including setting an annual precept (local rate) to cover the council's operating costs and producing annual accounts for public scrutiny.
 The parish council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
 The parish council's role also includes initiating projects for the maintenance and repair of parish facilities, as well as consulting with the district council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
 Conservation matters (including trees and listed buildings) and environmental issues are also the responsibility of the council.

 For local government purposes, since 1 April 2023, the village comes under the unitary authority of Somerset Council.
 Prior to this, it was part of the non-metropolitan district of Sedgemoor, which was formed on 1 April 1974 under the Local Government Act 1972, having previously been part of Bridgwater Rural District.

-The village is part of 'Cannington and Wembdon' electoral ward.
+The village is part of Cannington and Wembdon electoral ward.
 Although Cannington is the most populous area the ward does include Wembdon.
 The total population of the ward at the 2011 census was 4,507.

 It is also part of the Bridgwater county constituency represented in the House of Commons of the Parliament of the United Kingdom.
 It elects one Member of Parliament (MP) by the first past the post system of election, and was part of the South West England constituency of the European Parliament prior to Britain leaving the European Union in January 2020, which elected seven MEPs using the d'Hondt method of party-list proportional representation.